0xbythesecond/MFA-Conditional-Access/README.md

 Country or region: Select "United States."
 Note: Record the initial domain name for later use.

-Click "Review + Create" and then click "Create" to create the new Azure AD tenant.
+Click "Review + Create" and then click "Create" to create the new Microsoft Entra ID tenant.

 Wait for the new tenant to be created.
 You can monitor the deployment status using the Notification icon in the Azure portal.